Drpampam/RestApi-Jwt/README.md

 A simple web API with Authentication and Authorization...
 Created for testing, This project was created solely for testing.
 Most of the methods here can be written in seperate classes.

-No External data source was used, just static list containing two users(admin/client)
+No External data source was used, just static list found in Mockdata class containing two users(admin/client)

 Please check the Mockdata class for login details to test end-point